guyslook/mg/src/pages/training-and-workshops.md

-      Our one day workshop will get your class making their own games and then competing with each other while playing the games they they have made.
+      Our one day workshop will get your class making their own games and then competing with each other while playing the games that they have made.
       This fun filled day is perfect for getting your class excited about coding.
     type: text